Last Updated: Dec. 14, 2025

 Anti-Money Laundering (AML) and Counter-Terrorism Financing (CFT)

 Bitcoin’s pseudonymous transactions raise concerns about illicit activities.
-The nature of the public ledger, which is a transparent record of all transactions ever made on the network, doesn’t reveal much about the identity of users.
+The nature of the public ledger, which is a transparent record of all transactions ever made on the blockchain network, doesn’t reveal much about the identity of users.
 This feature creates a breeding ground for illicit activities that plague the crypto industry.

 The industry mitigates this by implementing strict regulations or bans to comply with global AML/CFT standards, such as the FATF’s 2019 guidelines on cryptocurrencies.
 AML is a key issue in the cryptocurrency landscape.
 The former CEO of Binance, Changpeng Zhao, has run into legal trouble with the United States over AML issues and allegations of facilitating transactions for sanctioned countries.